Estimating an initial telomere length distribution from the Laplace transform of its senescence times distribution: Why we do not take K very large in Section ?

 The problem of round-off errors is in fact very common when working with the Gaver-Stehfest algorithm.
 The main way to manage this issue is to increase the numerical precision of the computations.
 In our case, we have set the precision to $200$ decimal digits.
 We do not use a higher precision because it would be too computationally expensive.
 One can notice that in Figures~\ref{fig:estimation_gaver_stehfest_noisefree} and~\ref{fig:estimation_verysmall_variability}, we have succeeded to take a large parameter $K$.
-In the following work of the author~\cite{olaye_estimation_2025} in which the Gaver-Stehfest algorithm is used (see~\cite[Section~$6.1.2$]{olaye_estimation_2025}), we have also succeeded in taking a large parameter~$K$.
-The reason is that the function $\overline{n}_{\partial}^{(N,\alpha)}$ (where $N,\alpha >0$) in~\eqref{eq:estimator_gaver_stehfest_random_variables} and defined in~\eqref{eq:estimation_cemetery_gamma} corresponds to the sum of the smoothed approximation of Dirac measures, see Section~\ref{subsubsect:estimation_gaver_stehfest_random_variables}.
-Thus, even if its curve is smooth, its Laplace transform has a more sophisticated form than the ones of the functions in Figures~\ref{fig:estimation_gaver_stehfest_noisefree} and~\ref{fig:estimation_verysmall_variability}, or in~\cite[Section~$6.1.2$]{olaye_estimation_2025}.
-The issues of round-of errors for the Gaver-Stehfest algorithm thus strongly depend on the function for which we apply this algorithm.
+In the following work of the author~\cite{olaye_estimation_2025} in which the Gaver-Stehfest algorithm is used, see in particular~\cite[Appendix~$6.1.2$]{olaye_estimation_2025}, we have also succeeded in taking a large parameter~$K$.
+The reason is that the function $\overline{n}_{\partial}^{(N,\alpha)}$, present in the definition of $\overline{n}_0^{(N,K,\alpha)}$ in~\eqref{eq:estimator_gaver_stehfest_random_variables}, and introduced in~\eqref{eq:estimation_cemetery_gamma} corresponds to the sum of the smoothed approximation of Dirac measures, see Section~\ref{subsubsect:estimation_gaver_stehfest_random_variables}.
+Thus, even if its curve is smooth, its Laplace transform has a more sophisticated form than the ones of the functions in Figures~\ref{fig:estimation_gaver_stehfest_noisefree} and~\ref{fig:estimation_verysmall_variability}, or in~\cite[Appendix~$6.1.2$]{olaye_estimation_2025}.
+The issues of round-off errors for the Gaver-Stehfest algorithm thus strongly depend on the function for which we apply this algorithm.

-\paragraph{Acknowledgement.} This work was partially funded by the Fondation Mathématique Jacques Hadamard and by the European Union ERC-2024-COG MUSEUM-101170884.
+\paragraph{Acknowledgements.} This work was partially funded by the Fondation Mathématique Jacques Hadamard and by the European Union ERC-2024-COG MUSEUM-101170884.
 Additional support was provided by the France 2030 program, administered by the French National Research Agency (ANR), under grant ANR-23-EXMA-0005.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency (ERCEA).
 Neither the European Union nor the granting authority can be held responsible for them.
 The author warmly thanks Marie Doumic for her valuable guidance during the realisation of this work.